mantono/REST-in-Peace/README.md

 	return new WebPage("<html><body>Hello "+id+"!<body></html>");
 }
 ```
 The method must be public and static, but has no limitation on naming conventions (beyond those of Java).
-The number of parameters in URI (in other words, the number of occurences of the `%` sign) must match the number of parameters in the method.
-Names of the respective parameters does not matter, only the order.
+It is also required to take one and only one argument, a [Request](https://github.com/mantono/REST-in-Peace/blob/master/src/com/mantono/webserver/Request.java).
-The return type of the method must always be of type *Response*.
+The return type of the method must always be of type [Response](https://github.com/mantono/REST-in-Peace/blob/master/src/com/mantono/webserver/rest/Response.java).
 Response itself is an interface, but is simple enough to be implmentend by anyone.
 ```
 public interface Response